-- In future, clients can issue a refusal of sharing all of their patient data at once.
+- In future, clients can refuse to consent to the sharing of all of their patient data at once.
 The current refusals will remain in force, i.e. a client can issue a refusal concerning individual appointments or service providers in the healthcare service.

 - Consents in the healthcare service will no longer be applied

-- Consent to sharing patient data with persons taking part in the patient care will no longer be applied.
-In addition, verbal consents in the Prescription service will no longer be applied.
-In future, the sharing of client or patient data via the Kanta Services will be based on informing and on the refusals issued by the client.
+- Consent to sharing patient data with persons taking part in the patient’s care will no longer be applied.
+In addition, verbal consent in the Prescription service will no longer be applied.
+In future, the sharing of client or patient data via the Kanta Services will be based on informing as well as on refusals issued by the client.

-Period between the approval and enforcement of the new act
+Period between the adoption and entry into force of the Act

-Informing in accordance with the current law will be given if the client can issue the current refusals and consents until the enforcement of the new act.
-Informing in accordance with the new act will be provided at the same time, and the client can issue a refusal concerning all data at once.
+Informing in accordance with the current law will be given and the client will be able to issue the current refusals and consents until the new Act enters into force.
+Informing in accordance with the new Act will be provided at the same time, and the client can issue a refusal concerning all data at once.

-Once the new act has entered into force, informing in accordance with the new act will be complied with in sharing of data in the Kanta Services.
-If new information has not been given and the details about it have not been entered in the Kanta Services, sharing of patient data via the Kanta Services between healthcare organisations will not be possible.
+Once the new Act has entered into force, informing in accordance with the new Act will be complied with in sharing of data.
+If new informing has not been given and information about it has not been entered in the Kanta Services, sharing of patient data via the Kanta Services between healthcare organisations will not be possible.

 However, patient data can still be shared between healthcare units that belong to the same joint register.
-Sharing of data requires informing on the joint register, as well as a patient care context or other appropriate connection with the patient.
+Sharing of data requires informing with regard to the joint register, as well as a patient care context or other appropriate connection with the patient.

 Clients can still specify refusals to apply to certain appointments or service providers only, or they can issue the refusal to apply to all patient data.
 Consents in the healthcare service will no longer be used.